George Kitchin: Career

+Kitchen joined the University of Durham in 1894 and admitted the first female students to the university.

 In 1910, when the University of Durham was given a new constitution, Kitchin was elected as its first Chancellor and remained in office until his death two years later.

 He died on 13 October 1912.
 He is buried on the west (right hand side) of the entrance path to Durham Cathedral next to Bishop Alfred Tucker.

-Private life
+Personal life

 On 8 September 1863, at Westminster Abbey, Kitchin married Alice Maud Taylor, second daughter of Bridges Taylor, the British consul in Denmark.
 Their daughter Alexandra, known as "Xie", born in 1864, became Lewis Carroll's favourite photographic subject.
 Their son George Herbert Kitchin (1865–1951), was a prolific architect, especially in Hampshire.
 Examples of his work include Compton End, Winchester, Lyegrove House, Sodbury, and Horsley Hall, Gresford.
 He was also a botanist and garden architect.
 They had three further children, two sons, Hugh Bridges and Brook Taylor, and a second daughter, Dorothy Maud Mary.

+The studio potter Michael Cardew was his grandson; Seth Cardew and Cornelius Cardew were his grand-grandsons.